- CAMPUS LIFE

 An undergraduate student suspended from a University of Louisiana System university may not enroll in another university within the System, but may enroll in a community college.
 Credits earned under these conditions may be accepted for a degree at the suspending institution provided grades of “C” or higher are earned in each of the courses to be transferred.
 Credits earned at institutions other than a community college will not be accepted as transfer credit.
 To ensure minimal or no loss of credits upon return to the university, it is recommended that the student consult with his/her university advisor regarding the choice of courses to be taken at the community college.

-*Attending the Summer Session While on Suspension.
-Students are allowed to attend summer school during their suspension period; however, the student is not eligible for financial aid.
-Students who wish to attend the summer session during their suspension period do not need to reapply for admission to the University.
-If at the end of the summer session, the student's cumulative GPA is raised to 2.0 or higher, the student is returned to good academic standing.
+*Attending the Summer Semester While on Suspension.
+Students are allowed to attend summer semester during their suspension period; however, the student is not eligible for financial aid.
+Students who wish to attend the summer semester during their suspension period do not need to reapply for admission to the University.
+If at the end of the summer semester, the student's cumulative GPA is raised to 2.0 or higher, the student is returned to good academic standing.
 The student may then return to the University without an appeal.
-However, if at the end of the summer session, the student's cumulative GPA is not raised to 2.0 or higher, the student remains on suspension.
+However, if at the end of the summer semester, the student's cumulative GPA is not raised to 2.0 or higher, the student remains on suspension.
 In this case the summer suspension does not count toward the total number of suspensions.
-Any student who remains on suspension after the summer session will be eligible to return based on their prior suspension period.
+Any student who remains on suspension after the summer semester will be eligible to return based on their prior suspension period.

-A student may elect to appeal the suspension to attend the summer session.
-If the student is granted an appeal for the summer session, the student returns on academic probation, and the guidelines for students on probation apply (see beginning of this section).
+A student may elect to appeal the suspension to attend the summer semester.
+If the student is granted an appeal for the summer semester, the student returns on academic probation, and the guidelines for students on probation apply (see beginning of this section).
 The student must then appeal to the Financial Aid office for eligibility for aid.
-If a student returns to the University in the summer session based on an appeal, and is then suspended at the end of the summer session, the summer session is counted in the total number of suspension for the student.
+If a student returns to the University in the summer semester based on an appeal, and is then suspended at the end of the summer semester, the summer semester is counted in the total number of suspensions for the student.